 ‘Cause, it’s true.
 IEPs are not just for academics, and case law has upheld this philosophy many times.

 Ok, but enough about the background of this issue, you need action steps, right?

 What to do when you’re told your child doesn’t qualify for an IEP.

 First, you need to formally request IEP evaluations if you have not already done so.
 If they refuse to evaluate or they have evaluated and found the child not eligible, you have a few options.

 - Ask for that information/decision on a PWN and use your Procedural Safeguards.
 This will mean it’s decision time: either Mediation or Due Process.

 - You can ask for an IEE, an Independent Education Evaluation.
-Criteria for IEEs is in that link.
+Criteria for IEEs are in that link.